dglassbrenner1/my-posts-on-fraud-detection/2-model-formulas-250814.md

 For given values of the hyperparameters $\mathbf{\lambda}$, I think this is what models in general aim to minimize.
 When $\Omega()$ is convex and twice-differentiable in $\textbf{w}$, you can minimize it, for fixed hyperparameters, by gradient descent or Newton's method.
 When it's not, as will happen for tree-based models, I think what happens is that the optimization becomes NP-hard, essentially requiring an exhaustive search of a large parameter space.
 I think that's why in tree-based methods, "greedy" algorithms are employed that solve an analogous optimization in steps.

 At this point, you might wonder why we don't simultaneously optimize the model parameters and hyperparameter(s).
 Simulataneous optimization would essentially undermine the role of regularization.
 E.g. for L2-regularized logistic regression, fitting both the model parameters $\mathbf{w}$ and $\lambda$ to any given dataset $-$ whether the full data or the training data $-$ could very well give an overfit $\mathbf{w}$ with $\lambda\approx 0$.
 No regularization there...
-That's why the model parameters and hyperparameters are tuned separately.
+There's a second reason too: We don't want to base everything on the training data, for fear of overfitting.
+We can guard against overfitting by setting the hyperparameters to achieve a different objective $-$ minimizing generalization error.
+For both of these reasons, the model parameters and hyperparameters are tuned separately.

 It seems that most approaches to hyperparameter tuning first limit the search space to some region $\Lambda$ of reasonable values and then aim to solve the following bilevel optimization
 problem: Find the $\mathbf{\lambda}$ that minimizes